kubernetes/website/content/en/docs/concepts/architecture/master-node-communication.md

 This tunnel ensures that the traffic is not exposed outside of the network in which the nodes are running.

-SSH tunnels are deprecated, but a replacement is being designed.
+SSH tunnels are currently deprecated so you shouldn't opt to use them unless you know what you are doing.
+A replacement for this communication channel is being designed.

 {{% /capture %}}